-11This interpretation is, however, sensitive to the assumption on the use of itemized deductions.
+&lt;sup>11This interpretation is, however, sensitive to the assumption regarding the use of itemized deductions.

-12For example, households who are in the phase-in portion of the EITC often assume that the amount of the credit increases linearly with the amount of labor income, even though the amount of the credit flattens out after a certain income threshold, and after another threshold it decreases.
+&lt;sup>12For example, households in the phase-in portion of the EITC often assume that the amount of the credit increases linearly with the amount of labor income, even though the amount of the credit flattens out after a certain income threshold, and after another threshold it decreases.

-13However, given that as many as 85 percent of taxpayers nowadays rely either on a tax preparer or tax preparation software, the significance of tax schedule framing for taxpayer decisions potentially affects only a relatively small induces a greater reduction in labor supply than does a theoretically equivalent consumption tax.
+Rather than focusing on misperceptions and complexity, another strand of the literature focuses on the hypothesis that certain taxes, or certain ways of framing them, may be more visible, or salient, in comparison with other taxes or other ways of framing them.
+For example, de Bartolome (1995) provides experimental evidence based on revealed choices that when the tax schedule is presented as a table mapping taxable income to the amount of tax entry by entry (as in the table accompanying the personal income tax form 1040), "there are at least as many individuals who use the average tax rate 'as if' it were the marginal tax rate, as individuals who use the true marginal tax rate."
+Blumkin et al. (2012) provide experimental evidence that an income tax induces a greater reduction in labor supply than does a theoretically equivalent consumption tax.
 They attribute this finding to the fact that direct taxes on income are more salient than indirect taxes on consumption.
-Chetty et al. (forthcoming), using both a field experiment and an observational study, find that consumer demand depends on whether a consumption tax is included in the posted price despite the fact that the final after-tax price is the same in either case.14
+Chetty et al. (2009), using both a field experiment and an observational study, find that consumer demand depends on whether a consumption tax is included in the posted price of a good despite the fact that the final after-tax price is the same in either case.